fkarg/fkarg.github.io/staged/rat-meetup.md

 This has changed recently, with a number of new people - not associated with computer science - joining us.

-While it is to be expected that a LessWrong meetup group attracts certain groups more than others, listening to a broader range of voices is probably beneficial for all of us.
+While it is to be expected that a LessWrong meetup group attracts certain groups more than others, listening to a broader range of voices is beneficial for all of us.

 > A change of perspective is worth 80 IQ points -- Michael Nielsen